Rebecasuji/Image-Resizer/README.md

-# 🖼️ Image Resizer & Format Converter Tool (Batch Processing)
+# 🖼️ Image Resizer python

 This Python tool resizes and converts all images in a folder using the **Pillow** library.
 It's ideal for batch image processing where you need consistent dimensions or format conversion.